siec2020/BE_Architecture/README.md

 * **_CPU_Final/rosettaA_star.cpp file:_** from this folder
 ```
-cd ./Test_CPU
+cd /Test_CPU
 g++ -o rosettaA_star rosettaA_star.cpp
 ./rosrosettaA_star
 ```
 * **_GPU_Final/rosettaA_star.cu file:_** from this folder
 ```
-cd ./Test_GPU
+cd /Test_GPU
 nvcc -o rosettaA_star rosettaA_star.cpp
 ./rosrosettaA_star
 ```
 ## I - Introduction

-In this repository we tried to implemented 2 version of the *A\** algorithm: one version optimized to run only on a CPU, and one version created to parallelize computations using an additional GPU.
+In this repository we tried to implement 2 version of the *A\** algorithm: one version optimized to run only on a CPU, and one version created to parallelize computations using an additional GPU.

 ### Explanation of the *A\** algorithm